Alex Chidiac: JEF United Chiba (2021–2022)

 In June 2021, Chidiac joined JEF United Chiba to play in the inaugural season of the WE League.

 Loan to Melbourne Victory (2021–2022)

 In December 2021, Melbourne Victory signed Chidiac on loan from JEF United Chiba.

-Racing Louisville (2022–)
+Racing Louisville (2022–2023)

 Following her loan in Australia, Chidiac joined American club Racing Louisville on a free transfer, signing a one-year contract in April 2022, three weeks into their season.
+Louisville waived Chidiac in November 2023.

-Loan to Melbourne Victory (2022–)
+Loan to Melbourne Victory (2022–2023)

-In October 2022, Melbourne Victory announced that Chidiac will return to the club for the 2022–23 A-League Women on loan from Racing Louisville.
+In October 2022, Melbourne Victory announced that Chidiac would return to the club for the 2022–23 A-League Women on loan from Racing Louisville.
+On 15 February 2023, Chidiac's loan ended, having scored 6 goals in 13 appearances.
+Despite being on loan and playing only 13 (out of 20) of the club's matches, Chidiac won the Julie Dolan Medal as the best player of the season.

+Loan to Tigres UANL (2023)

+In August 2023, Racing Louisville announced that Chidac would be sent on loan to Liga MX Femenil club Tigres UANL until December 2023.

+Melbourne Victory (2023–2025)

+On 30 December 2023, Melbourne Victory announced Chidiac's return to the club on a permanent transfer until the end of the 2025–26 season.

+Como (2025–)

+In July 2025, Chidiac joined Italian club Como, netting Melbourne Victory a club record transfer fee.

 International career

 In early 2015, Chidiac was called up to the senior Australia squad to tour New Zealand, aged sixteen.
 She made her international debut on 12 February 2015, coming on as a substitute for Lisa De Vanna in a win over New Zealand.

 Chidiac was called up again ahead of the 2017 Algarve Cup, where she made two appearances.

+In July 2023, Chidiac was selected in Australia's squad for the 2023 Women's World Cup to be held in Australia and New Zealand.